-Matt Leibowitz, CEO of rival investment app Stake, which doesn’t charge FX fees on trades, said: “With Trading 212 announcing on its community forum, not publicly, that it is now going to be charging an FX conversion fee on EVERY foreign trade, it has joined Freetrade as another brokerage falsely selling itself as a zero-commission brokerage to its customers.”
+Matt Leibowitz, CEO of rival investment app Stake, which doesn’t charge FX fees on trades, said: “With Trading 212 announcing on its community forum, not publicly, that it is now going to be charging an FX conversion fee on every foreign trade".

-“The GameStop saga empowered retail investors to take on the big hedge funds, Trading 212 is essentially capitalising on the new interest in retail investing as an opportunity to rinse inexperienced investors of more money.
-The ‘heroes’ of this story are actually the villains, and for brokerages like Trading 212 and Freetrade, their customers are the game.
-Retail investors deserve better.”
+“The GameStop saga empowered retail investors to take on the big hedge funds, Trading 212 is essentially capitalising on the new interest in retail investing as an opportunity to rinse inexperienced investors of more money...retail investors deserve better.”

 Following the surge in demand following the Reddit vs Wall Street battle, many trading apps were forced to temporarily halt trading, including Trading 212.

 The decision to add fees, however small, to what was marketed as a commission-free platform seems to have ruffled a few feathers, let’s wait and see if the move pushes Trading 212’s users to look for other avenues.

 AltFi reached out to Trading 212 for comment, but it didn’t respond in time for publication.

 This article was amended on [19.07.2021] to remove misleading references to Freetrade.
 We apologise for the error.